tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 : Performing an action immediately as they recover.
 Can be potent if combined with invincible moves

 [Just/IB](https://www.dustloop.com/w/GGST/Mechanics#Instant_Block)
 : IB stands for Instant Block.
-If a player blocks within 2 frames of their opponents attack, large 'JUST' text appears on screen and they are benefitted with an advantageous state
+If a player blocks within two frames of their opponents attack, large 'JUST' text appears on screen and they are benefited with an advantageous state

 Punish
 : If a player attacks their opponent during their recovery, the word 'Punish' will flash on their screen